TanguyBod/ServiceRobotics/final_version/README.txt

-Final version of the ServiceRobotics robots
+Final version of the ServiceRobotics code.
+Group 2